China says will step up fiscal spending this year to support economy

 Outstanding local government debt stood at 18.39 trillion yuan at the end of 2018, Hao said, adding that local government debt risks remain manageable overall.

-Total outstanding local government debt of was 6.47 trillion yuan at the end of 2017, according to the finance ministry's 2018 work report.
+Total outstanding local government debt was 16.47 trillion yuan at the end of 2017, according to the finance ministry's 2018 work report.

 Special bonds are usually issued to fund public works spending including infrastructure projects or land development.